-We will use the land data you declare on your permanent, seasonal and common grazings land data sheets to meet the land use requirements of the June Agricultural Census (JAC).
+We will use the land data you declare as your permanent, seasonal and common grazings land to meet the land use requirements of the June Agricultural Census (JAC).

-It is crucial for JAC purposes, that you declare all the land you have on your SAF.
+It is crucial, for JAC purposes, that you declare all the land you have on your SAF.